Chrisknyfe/resume/cv.md

 ## Experience

 ### Software Engineer
-**VitalConnect Inc., full-time, 12/2013 - present.** VCI is a medical device startup developing a heartrate monitoring patch.
-Developed new features across embedded, iOS, Android, Linux and Windows platforms.
+**VitalConnect Inc., full-time, 12/2013 - present.** VCI is a medical device startup developing a vitals monitoring patch.
+Developed new features across embedded ARC, iOS, Android, Linux and Windows platforms.

 * Gained experience working with multiple tight-knit engineering teams in a dynamic startup environment
 * Unified efforts across teams and projects, and gained a deep understanding of integration between firmware, software and mobile code
-* Managed software releases for internal cross-team libraries
+* Managed software releases for production firmware and cross-team libraries
 * Maintained firmware supporting sensors on our medical device, software for our embedded data relay, firmware for our internal test boards, and mobile applications on iOS and Android
 * Converted our source code repositories from SVN to Git